Bump and run coverage: History

+In bump and run coverage, the defender makes contact with the receiver at the line of scrimmage to disrupt the pass pattern between the quarterback and receiver, and then continues to cover the receiver who is either running a delayed or off course pass pattern.
+Before rule changes, the defender could continue to make contact with a receiver until the quarterback threw the ball; so physical contact by the defender could continue downfield, beyond the line of scrimmage.
+Taken to an extreme, defenders could try and knock a receiver to the ground to prevent the receiver from having an opportunity to receive a pass.

 In one view, the bump and run originated in the American Football League in the 1960s, one of whose earliest experts was Willie Brown of the Oakland Raiders.
 Before playing for the Raiders, Brown was a rookie with the Denver Broncos in 1963 and played there through 1966.
-In another version of the bump and run's origins, Brown created the bump and run defense as a linebacker at Grambling University, and then first brought it to professional football in 1963, when he was a cornerback with the Denver Broncos.
+Brown has said he came up with the idea for the bump and run in 1963, based upon his experience as a linebacker at Grambling University, and first used it as a cornerback with the Denver Broncos in 1963.

 In yet another version of possible origins, Jack Faulkner gets significant credit for development of the bump and run.
-Faulkner was head coach for the Broncos from 1962–64, during Brown's first two professional years.
+Faulkner was head coach for the Broncos from 1962 to 1964, during Brown's first two professional years.
 While Faulkner was the Los Angeles Rams defensive backfield coach in 1958, the team tried out future Naismith Memorial Basketball Hall of Famer K. C. Jones as a defensive back.
 Using his style as a basketball defender, Jones would cover receivers at the line of scrimmage and hand check them as they ran down the field.
 Jones decided on a basketball career, but Faulkner took the knowledge of what he had seen from Jones with him when he became an AFL defensive backs coach with the Los Angeles Chargers; and then to Denver, where Willie Brown became a pro player.

-On the other hand, National Football League Cornerback Pat Fischer, who is closely associated with the bump and run, believes that cornerback Abe Woodson, who taught Fischer the technique when they both played for the St. Louis Cardinals (1965–66), originated the bump and run while playing for the San Francisco 49ers in the late 1950s and early 1960s.
+On the other hand, National Football League cornerback Pat Fischer, who is closely associated with the bump and run, believes that cornerback Abe Woodson, who taught Fischer the technique when they both played for the St. Louis Cardinals (1965–66), originated the bump and run while playing for the San Francisco 49ers in the late 1950s and early 1960s.
 In another telling, Fischer said he learned the bump and run in the early 1960s from teammate Jimmy Hill, at the urging of Cardinals defensive coach Chuck Drulis.